Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Numerical Experiments

-\item \textbf{Sparsity effect}: We consider noiseless measurements and fix $n =1000$, and set $m = 1000$ or $2000$.
-We vary $s$ in $\{5,10,\dotsc,50\}$.
-We observe from Figure~\ref{fig:exp2_s} that for this experiment, our~\texttt{PRI-SPCA} method also gives the best numerical performance.
+\item \textbf{Sparsity effect}: We consider noiseless measurements and fix $n =1000$, and set $m = 1000$ or $2000$, and vary $s$ in $\{5,10,\dotsc,50\}$.
+We observe from Figure~\ref{fig:exp2_s} that for this experiment, our~\texttt{PRI-SPCA} method also gives the best empirical performance.

 \item \textbf{Noise effect}: To demonstrate that \texttt{PRI-SPCA} also performs well in the noisy case, we vary $\sigma$ in $\{0.1,0.2,\dotsc,1\}$.
 In addition, similarly to~\cite{wang2017sparse}, we fix $n =1000$, $m = 3000$, and consider $s$ equaling both $10$ and $20$.
 For this experiment, similarly to that in~\cite{jagatap2019sample}, we do not compare with \texttt{ThWF}, as it uses quadratic measurements.
 From Figure~\ref{fig:exp3_sigma}, we observe that~\texttt{PRI-SPCA} outperforms~\texttt{SPARTA} and~\texttt{CoPRAM}, and it is better than~\texttt{PRI-SPCA-NT} at low noise levels. \end{enumerate}